timfilzinger/idp-software.com/docs/vendors/deepset/index.md

 # Haystac

 Haystac is built with state-of-the-art AI/Machine Learning(ML)/Deep Learning.
-The company specializes in advanced AI, machine learning, and deep learning technologies for document processing.
+The company deepset specializes in advanced AI, machine learning, and deep learning technologies for document processing.

 ## Overview